-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Jackie Northam reports.

-This was John Negroponte's first public appearance before a congressional panel since accepting the position as National Director of Intelligence last April.
+JACKIE NORTHAM: This was John Negroponte's first public appearance before a congressional panel since accepting the position as National Director of Intelligence last April.
 His 25-page report, which took well over an hour to read, was a laundry list of all the threats the United States faces.
 At the very top of the list is al-Qaeda.
 Negroponte says the terror network is hobbled but still dangerous.

 NORTHAM: Negroponte said terror networks in areas such as Africa and Southeast Asia also present a threat, as do nuclear concerns over Iran and North Korea.
 Narcotics, even an influenza pandemic, also made the list.
 Republican senators were quick to praise Negroponte for the breadth of his report.
 But with the cream of the intelligence and law enforcement agencies sitting before them, Democrats didn't want to squander the opportunity to ask about President Bush's domestic eavesdropping program.
 Michigan Democratic Senator Carl Levin wanted to know how many conversations had been monitored.

-Senator LEVIN: Do you know?
+LEVIN: Do you know?

-General HAYDEN: I can't give you a precise --
+HAYDEN: I can't give you a precise --

-Senator LEVIN: I didn't ask for a precise one, General.
+LEVIN: I didn't ask for a precise one, General.
 You keep saying precise and I keep saying estimate.
 General Maples, do you know?

-General MICHAEL MAPLES (U.S. Armay): Sir, we do not.
+MICHAEL MAPLES: Sir, we do not.

-Mr. LEVIN: Do you know, Ambassador Negroponte?
+LEVIN: Do you know, Ambassador Negroponte?
 Do you have an estimate of the number of those communications?

-Mr. NEGROPONTE: No sir.
+NEGROPONTE: No sir.

-Mr. LEVIN: All right.
+LEVIN: All right.

 NORTHAM: Negroponte, like the other intelligence officials defended the program and appeared concerned that the existence of the warrantless wireless tap program had been leaked to the press.
 CIA Director Porter Goss said he feared there was an erosion in the culture of secrecy that's so important in intelligence gathering.

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.